smayadev/django-url-shortener/README.md

 For example, you have a URL like this: https://www.example.com/a-really-long-path-here

-This app will shorten it to something like: http://127.0.0.1/G7dt9mY (of course the protocol and domain may differ in your scenario)
+This app will shorten it to something like: http://127.0.0.1/G7dt9mY (of course the protocol and domain may differ in your scenario).

+Redis caching is utilized for the short path and the timeout can be adjusted in .env.

 ### Installation